Best unlimited web hosting providers: the most you can get

 |Best for||Beginners looking to host small-to-medium websites|

-If you want to host a small or mid-sized business website, HostGator is a fantastic choice.
-Each of its shared plans comes with unlimited storage and unlimited bandwidth — making it an option for this list.
+If you want to host a small or mid-sized business website, HostGator is a fantastic cheap unlimited web hosting solution.
+Each of its shared plans comes with unlimited storage space and unlimited bandwidth – making it an option for this list.
 And for its user-friendliness, competitive pricing, and reliability, it is at the top of it too.

-HostGator has 3 web hosting plans, namely Hatchling, Baby, and Business.
+HostGator has 3 unlimited storage hosting plans, namely Hatchling, Baby, and Business.
 The base plan costs $2.75/month.
-Then, you have the Baby plan option at $3.50/month.
-Finally, its most powerful shared plan is priced at $5.25/month.
+Then, you have the Baby plan option at $3.50/mo.
+Finally, its most powerful shared plan is priced at $5.25/mo.

 All plans, without exceptions, offer :